 Specimen validity test.

-This is a simple test to establish the integrity of human urine with seven different checks.
+This is a simple test that will establish the integrity of human urine by testing for seven different adulterants.

 - Creatinine: Tests for a waste product called creatine which is present in human urine.

 - Glutaraldehyde: Tests for the presence of exogenous aldehyde.

 - Nitrites: Tests for commonly used commercial adulterants.

 - Oxidants: Tests for the presence of oxidants.

 - pH: Tests for the presence of acidic and alkaline adulterants.